-The Trustee invests in pooled investment vehicles and accepts that ongoing engagement with the underlying companies (including the exercise of voting rights) will be determined by the investment managers' own policies on such matters.
+However, the Trustee invests in pooled investment vehicles and therefore accepts that ongoing engagement with the underlying companies (including the exercise of voting rights) will be determined by the investment managers' own policies on such matters.
+For that reason, the Trustee recognises that its ability to directly influence the action of companies is limited.